Album Cover Art - The Most Unique and Creative Service

 Ark Music Factory for a short period was accepting members on their site.
 I design the logo for the company as well as their website layout at the time the site was receiving a lot of traffic due to the over-exposed song.

-Below are a few variations of logo designs I would create for Patrice Wilson’s brand PMW(Pato Music World).
-The final logo he decided at the time to go with was the second logo.
+On the company logo design page a few variations of logo designs I would create for Patrice Wilson's brand PMW(Pato Music World).

 Working with Ark at the time as a designer, I got a chance to create a few more designs for the other artists that we promoted by the label at the time.
 One of these young musicians Abby Victor, her video on the original channel where it was released received over 4 million views.
 Following the release of "Friday", all of the artists that had contracts with Ark Music Factory published singles online.